 </div>

-Through macro functions, we encapsulate the display logic of product cards.
-Whether a product card needs to be displayed on any page, it only takes one line of code to call, which is concise and unified.
-If the design of the product card needs to be modified in the future (such as adding a 'Buy Now' button), it only requires a modificationpartials/product_card.htmlThis file, all references to it will be automatically updated, greatly improving maintenance efficiency.
+By macro function, we encapsulate the display logic of the product card, so that whenever a product card needs to be displayed on any page, it only requires a single line of code call, which is both concise and unified.
+If the design of the product card needs to be modified in the future (such as adding a "Buy Now" button), it only needs to be modifiedpartials/product_card.htmlThis file, all references to it will be automatically updated, greatly improving maintenance efficiency.

-Combined with actual scenarios: making the template more powerful
+Combined with the actual scenario: making the template more powerful

-Combine temporary variables and macro functions to allow us to organize complex display logic more flexibly.For example, on a category list page, we may need to iterate through multiple categories and display the latest few articles under each category.At the same time, the display method of each article can also reuse a macro function.
+Using temporary variables and macro functions together allows us to organize complex display logic more flexibly.For example, on a category list page, we may need to traverse multiple categories and display the latest several articles under each category.At the same time, the display method of each article can also be reused by a macro function.

 {% import "partials/article_item.html" as article_macros %} {# 导入文章宏函数 #}